hanproj/bamboo-and-wood/Cāng Jiépiān/readme.md

 List, Johann-Mattis, Nathan.
 W. Hill, and Christopher J. Foster.
 “Towards a Standardized Annotation of Rhyme Judgments in Chinese Historical Phonology (and Beyond).”
 Journal of Language Relationship 17 (2019): 26-43, https://doi.org/10.31826/jlr-2019-171-207.

 @Article{List2019Rhymes,
   author       = {Johann-Mattis List and Nathan.
-W. Hilland Christopher J. Foster}, date         = {2019}, journaltitle = {Journal of Language Relationship}, title        = {Towards a Standardized Annotation of Rhyme Judgments in Chinese Historical Phonology (and Beyond)},
+W. Hill and Christopher J. Foster}, date         = {2019}, journaltitle = {Journal of Language Relationship}, title        = {Towards a Standardized Annotation of Rhyme Judgments in Chinese Historical Phonology (and Beyond)},